 The U.S. Army Corps of Engineers provided funding for this project.
 We'd like to thank Tim Welker and George Williams for supporting our work in several ways.
-Bob Lipscomb, James Collins and Cara Holem-Bell assisted in both the field and shop throughout the year.
+James Collins, Jeff Brown, Marty Etchemendy and Billy Sharp assisted in both the field and shop throughout the year.
 Steve Dalbey took care of many things while we were on the river.
-We'd like to thank the Dave Fuller for his assistance.
 Thanks to Pat Braaten of the U.S. Geological Survey for answering any type of question we may have pertaining to the Missouri River and its fishes.
-A special thanks to Ryan Wilson, Zack Sandness, Everett Nelson and Steve Krentz of the U.S. Fish and Wildlife Service for all the collaboration between our offices.
+A special thanks to Ryan Wilson, Zack Sandness, and Steve Krentz of the U.S. Fish and Wildlife Service for all the collaboration between our offices.